Composite SLO essentials

 each of them would contribute 33.3%.

-1As you can see, component weight has a percent representation.
-Component weight in percent is called a normalized weight.
+1A normalized weight is the component weight in percent.
 It shows how much this component weighs proportionally to other components in a composite.

 It can occur when the composite target exceeds the component's normalized weight.

-Let's take My component 1 (with its weight of 25%
+Let's take My component 1 (with its weight of 25%), and the composite SLO's target is set to 90%.

 The component weight scales its impact on the entire composite.